welidwg/microServices/README.md

 - Interact with the User, Product, and Cart microservices using their respective gRPC, GraphQL, or RESTful API endpoints.
 - Use the provided API documentation to understand the available endpoints and their usage.
-- here is the admin credentials for the test :
+- Here is the admin credentials for the test :
   - email : test@gmail.com
   - password : 11223344